Mega Drive / Genesis Architecture

 Sonic The Hedgehog (1991).

-This is actually the original Master Systemā€™s sound chip and itā€™s embedded in the VDP.
+This is actually the original sound chip from the Master System, now embedded within the VDP.
 It runs at the speed of the Z80.

-Notice the ā€˜Pulse 3ā€™ channel remains unused.
-This is because the game uses a mode for the noise channel that reserves the third pulse channel for modulation [16], a function featured on the Master System as well.
+Notice in this example, the ā€˜Pulse 3’ channel remains muted.
+This is because the game activates a mode that reserves the third pulse for modulating the noise channel [21], a function featured on the Master System as well.

 Mixed